Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Abstract

 \section{Abstract}

-Anisotropic molecular magnets can be employed to manipulate charge transport in molecular nanojunctions.
-The charge transport through an electronic level connected to source and drain metallic contacts and exchange-coupled with a precessing anisotropic molecular spin in a constant external magnetic field is studied here.
-Both the magnetic field and the uniaxial magnetic anisotropy parameter of the molecular spin control the total precession frequency.
-The Keldysh nonequilibrium Green's functions method is used to derive expressions for charge current and current noise.
-The precessing molecular magnetization drives inelastic tunnelling processes between electronic quasienergy levels.
-The dc-bias voltages allow to unveil the quasienergy levels, Larmor frequency and the anisotropy parameter, through characteristics of charge-transport measurements involving features such as steps, peaks and dips.
-Under zero-bias voltage conditions, for a sufficiently large anisotropy parameter that enables the decrease of the total precession frequency or change of the precession direction with respect to Larmor precession, the shot noise is reduced.
-Furthermore, it is possible to adjust the magnetic anisotropy parameter to suppress the precession frequency, leading to the suppression of shot noise.
-The results show that in the given setup, the charge current and shot noise can be controlled by the uniaxial magnetic anisotropy of the molecular magnet.
+Anisotropic magnetic molecules can be employed to manipulate charge transport in molecular nanojunctions.
+Charge transport through a molecular orbital connected to two leads and exchange-coupled with a precessing anisotropic molecular spin in a constant magnetic field is studied here.
+Both the magnetic field and the uniaxial magnetic anisotropy parameter of the molecular spin modulate the total precession frequency.
+The precessing molecular magnetization drives inelastic tunneling processes between electronic quasienergy levels.
+The dc-bias voltages allow to unveil the quasienergy levels, Larmor frequency, and the anisotropy parameter, through characteristics of charge-transport measurements involving features such as steps, peaks and dips.
+Quantum interference effects between states connected with spin-flip events are reflected in the shot noise as peak-dip (dip-peak) features, resembling Fano-like resonance profiles, and are controlled by the anisotropy parameter and Larmor frequency.
+Under zero bias, the increase of the anisotropy parameter enables the decrease of the precession frequency or alters the precession direction, and shot noise is reduced.
+Furthermore, it is possible to adjust the anisotropy parameter to suppress the precession frequency, leading to the suppression of shot noise.
+The results show that in the given setup, the charge current and shot noise can be controlled by the magnetic anisotropy parameter of the molecular spin.